lioc7381/pharmacy-management-system/docs/front-end-spec/responsiveness-strategy.md

 <!--docs/front-end-spec/[title].md-->

-While this application is designed exclusively for Android, the platform encompasses a wide variety of screen sizes, densities, and aspect ratios—from compact phones to large tablets.
-Our responsiveness strategy ensures a consistent, high-quality user experience across all supported devices by adapting the layout to make the best use of the available screen real estate.
-Our approach is **mobile-first**, meaning we design for the most constrained view first and then progressively enhance the layout for larger screens.
+While this application is designed exclusively for Android, the platform encompasses a wide variety of screen sizes.
+Our responsiveness strategy ensures a functional and consistent user experience across all supported devices by adapting the layout to the available screen real estate.
+Our approach is **mobile-first**, designing for the most constrained view and then allowing the layout to expand on larger screens.

 ## Breakpoints

 We will define two primary breakpoints to guide our layout adaptations.
-These are based on standard Android density-independent pixel (dp) widths and cover the vast majority of target devices.
+These are based on standard Android density-independent pixel (dp) widths.

 | Breakpoint | Min Width | Target Devices |
 | :--- | :--- | :--- |